FabianEtling/demo-range-slider/README.md

 Range slider demo using only Web Components standards.

 The component is self-contained, customizable (via HTML attributes as well as setter methods), stylable (via CSS custom properties) and 'themable'.
-Changing properties are reflected by attributes and also emitted via a custom event.
+Changing properties are reflected by attributes.
+On change, the current values are also emitted via a custom event.

 ## Please note

 This is just meant to be a technical feasibility demo.
+Issues:
-At the moment, component styling is ONLY provided for Firefox (this allows for studying user agent styling in other browsers).
-And due to some sloppy math it is not yet as smooth as it should be :)
+* At the moment, component styling is ONLY done for Firefox (cf. user agent styling in other browsers).
+* Due to some sloppy math (?) it slides not yet as smooth as it should :)

 ## Usage